john

 Economic models are adapting with fair cosmetic monetization, clear roadmaps, and regional pricing attuned to Oceania purchasing power.
 Transparency and predictable updates build trust over time.

 Education increasingly overlaps with play—universities host esports, modding becomes a training ground, and engines are taught in classrooms.
-As tools become simpler, AAA publishers from Europe will prototype the next breakout worlds.
+As tools become simpler, streamers from South Asia will prototype the next breakout worlds.

 Beyond rendering and frame rates, a sense of agency is what players remember.
 Designers who respect that agency will lead the medium forward.